Accelerating Space Launch with Agile Launch Manifesting

 Complementing these interface standardization advancements is Aerospace’s Multiconfiguration Loads Analysis (MLA), a process that uses parametric analysis to streamline structural compatibility assessments across multiple payload and launch vehicle combinations, particularly for rideshare manifests.

 “With MLA, the launch vehicle and payload communities keep their options open until just a few months before launch, rather than having to decide a year or more in advance what will go into orbit on a particular launch,” said Erik Mellquist, systems director for Mission Integration at Aerospace, and part of the team that led development of the MLA process.
 “MLA addresses one of the most persistent contributors to launch delays by resolving late-stage structural compatibility issues and is making rapid manifesting a reality.”
 MLA is now a requirement for the National Security Space Launch program and is being implemented across the launch provider community.
-Together, these efforts—and Aerospace’s close collaboration on programs like VICTUS NOX and the Fight Tonight competition—are making agile launch manifesting a scalable, repeatable reality.
+Together, these efforts—and Aerospace’s close collaboration with government and commercial partners—are making agile launch manifesting a scalable, repeatable reality.

 An Evolving Model of Readiness